mohamed-kabba/homelab-docs/README.md

 ![NetBox](https://img.shields.io/badge/NetBox-3B9EFF?style=flat-square)

 A production-patterned virtualisation and networking environment running on six second-hand machines in Rostock.
-Two hypervisor platforms, sixteen virtual machines, three routed network segments behind a hardware firewall, and a self-hosted monitoring and SIEM stack built for roughly **€500**, entirely from used hardware.
+Two hypervisor platforms, fifteen virtual machines, three routed network segments behind a hardware firewall, and a self-hosted monitoring and SIEM stack, built for roughly **€500**, entirely from used hardware.

 It exists so that I can practise the work I want to be paid for: designing, deploying,